stockmouton/stockmouton.github.io/articles/inflation.md

 The way they attract investors is by making a promise.
 Mainly, a promise of a juicy ROI and/or low risk.
 Some assets are backed with strong fundamentals and financial mechanics like bonds, others are just pure promises, no ties attached (like SPACs).

 Their prices in the financial markets are driven by multiple forces among which is supply and demand.
-And supply and demande needs a place to express itself.
+And supply/demand needs a place to express itself.

 ## Financial markets
 Financial markets exist because on one hand, companies and states need a way to finance their work and on the other hand, people needs a way to invest their money.

-The goal of financial markets it to make that happen and they are divided into two parts to do so:
+The goal of financial markets is to make that happen and they are divided into two parts to do so:

 - The primary market where securities (stocks, bonds) are issued (created): state/company trade with investors.
 - The secondary market (a second-hand market) where existing securities can be traded again and again: investors trade with investors

-The first one allows companies and states to raise money, the second one allows investor to change their mind at any time.
+The first one allows companies and states to raise money, the second one allows investors to change their mind at any time.

-On those markets you find 3 kind of products: stocks, bonds and financial derivatives.
-They qll represent a standardized and regulated way to facilitate the above 2 goals.
+On those markets, you find 4 kinds of products: stocks, bonds, financial derivatives and commodities.
+They all represent a standardized and regulated way to facilitate the above 2 goals.

 ### Stocks
 When you invest in stocks, you buy shares.
 Shares represent a piece of a company, when you buy one, it means you own a part of the company.
 The overall value of the company called the market capitalization is represented by the sum of all those shares price.
 $$\text{Company valuation} = \text{Market Capitalization} = \text{Number of shares} * \text{Value of a share}$$

-Buying them allows one to receive dividends (a redistribution of a part of profit to owner of shares) and to vote on some of the company strategic decision (like the proportion of dividends for example).
+Buying them allows one to receive dividends (a redistribution of a part of the profit to shareholders) and to vote on some of the company strategic decision (like the proportion of dividends for example).

 The price of those share on the secondary market is mainly set by supply and demands.
-Investors decides to invest based on three criteria:
+Investors decide to invest based on three criteria:

 - The financial value of the company
 - The debt of the company
 - The potential of the company (this is where speculation happens).

-Expectation in the company's performance is a key force which usually creates heated debates.
-Also, fame is also a factor: the more the company is attractive the more its share price increase.
+The expectation in the company's performance is a key force that usually creates heated debates.
+Fame is also a factor: the more the company is attractive the more its share price increase.

-<sub>*Sidenote: sometime you hear about fundamental analysis to set the valuation of the company.
+<sub>*Sidenote: sometimes you hear about fundamental analysis to set the valuation of the company.
 From my point of view, this just gives us a lower bound: the measurable value of the company now.
 But it leaves out expectations, fame and everything else impacted by human emotions!*</sub>

 > What signal?
 >
 > - [Vanguard Total Stock Market ETF](https://finance.yahoo.com/quote/VTI)

-#### Growth stocks, value stocks and other kind of stocks
+#### Growth stocks, value stocks and other kinds of stocks
-Individual investors tends to end up in two categories: value or growth investors (not yet talking about gamblers).
-To keep it simple, one bets on what we call "growth stocks" which have a high potential but needs a lot of investment and loans (with bonds) to realize it.
+Individual investors tend to end up in two categories: value or growth investors (not yet talking about gamblers).
+To keep it simple, one bets on what we call "growth stocks" which have high potential but needs a lot of investment and loans (with bonds) to realize it.
 The other one bets on so-called "value stocks" which are the opposite: undervalued profitable companies.

 Both have a high potential, the first one is expected to grow very much and so its share price too.
 The other one is considered undervalued and so should go through a positive correction of its share price in the future.
-For examples, Tesla is a growth stock and GME was a value stock (Altough it might be a growth stock now!).
+For examples, Tesla is a growth stock and GME was a value stock (Although it might be a growth stock now!).

-Outside of those two shiny category, you have many other kind of stocks in every industry: penny stocks (share price under 1$), zombie companies (companies which aren’t earning enough to cover their interest expenses), etc. All of them contains different risks and attract different kind of investors.
+Outside of those two shiny categories, you have many other kinds of stocks in every industry: penny stocks (share price under 1$), zombie companies (companies that aren’t earning enough to cover their interest expenses), etc. All of them contains different risks and attract a different kind of investors.

 > Do the work:
 >